 Drinking water throughout the school day aids health, hydration and concentration.
 We actively encourage all of our children to bring a clean water bottle to school each day.
 We allow these to be kept in classrooms and children are encouraged to drink from them regularly.
 The children also have access to drinking fountains.
-Water or a drink of milk or fruit juice is served with our school meals and children who bring a packed lunch to school are encouraged to bring water or fruit juice as part of their meal.
+Water is served with our school meals and children who bring a packed lunch to school are encouraged to bring water or fruit juice as part of their meal.